Faeq-F/Quokka/README.md

 > (You may rename the folder to, for e.g., 'Quokka')<br>
 4. (Download / Delete) any plugins you (do / do not) wish to use<br>(In the PlugBoard folder)<br>
-> (3 plugins are included with the source code - InstalledAppLauncher, ShowTypedText and TypedText)
+> (3 plugins are included with the source code - InstalledApps, ShowTypedText and TypedText)

+> The TypedText and ShowTypedText plugins are meant as demos and examples of plugins and will not be included in the final release

 </details>